deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1d/result_protoemds_final_stack.md

 #### Assessment

-Pass for the tested de-publication path.
+Pass.

-The disposable product was first confirmed visible in the consumer catalogue.
-Deleting its contract definition returned `204 No Content`.
-A subsequent catalogue query returned `200 OK` without the product, while a direct asset lookup still returned `200 OK`.
-This demonstrates that the offer was de-published without deleting the reusable underlying asset.
-The remaining test policy and asset were removed after the observation was recorded.
+The product was visible before its contract definition was deleted.
+The delete request returned `204 No Content`; the next catalogue query no longer included the product, while a direct asset lookup still returned `200 OK`.
+The test policy and asset were removed afterward.

 #### Deployment model assessed